coderbyheart/blog/_posts/2015-02-17-webmontag-offenbach-turns-10.md

 layout: post
 title:  "WEMO♥F turns 10"
 date:   2015-02-17 18:00:00
-description: On the next Monday, February 23rd 2015, I'll be at a run-down place that used to be a super market and hosting the 10th Webmontag Offenbach.
+excerpt: > #
-excerpt: On the next Monday, February 23rd 2015, I'll be at a run-down place that used to be a super market and hosting the 10th Webmontag Offenbach.
+  On the next Monday, February 23rd 2015, I'll be at a run-down place that used to be a super market and hosting the 10th Webmontag Offenbach.
 categories:
 - events
 permalink: webmontag-offenbach-turns-10